OpenLake/Knowledge-Sharing-Platform/README.md

 ## 🧑‍🏫 Maintainers

-This is a massive collaboration.
-Hence, to keep the quality intact and drive the vision in the proper direction, we have maintainers.
+To keep the quality intact and drive the vision in the proper direction, we have maintainers.

 > Maintainers are your friends forever.
 They are vastly different from moderators.